Perle4pearl/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script that print hello user
+script of numbers that count directories in a path